dufferzafar/win-butler/README.md

   * Radial Menu or Sublime like command pallette ?
   * Select text and then play with it: Google, Wiki, WikiQuotes, OneLook.
   * Detect whether the text is url, if so, open it.
-  * If the text is larger than 7 words show a save to file action rather than Reverse Lookup.
+  * If the text is larger than 7 words show a save to file action rather than One Look.

 * Add other scripts: